JiscaH/sequoiaExtra/pedigree_checker/Readme.md

 This Fortran program takes a pedigree file and genotype data, and calculates for each offspring - dam - sire trio the probability that either or both parents are

   - PO = parent - offspring,
+  - FS = full siblings (optional)
   - GP = grandparent or full avuncular,
   - HA = half avuncular or other 3rd degree relationship,
   - UU = unrelated;

-returning all 4x4=16 probabilities for each trio.
+returning all 5x5=25 probabilities for each trio.

-In fact, the pedigree file may contain any arbitrary list of trios, such as offspring - sire - maternal grandsire.
+In fact, the 'pedigree' file may contain any arbitrary list of trios, such as offspring - sire - maternal grandsire.
 Each individual may occur multiple times in the offspring column, e.g. with different candidate parents.

 Pairs can be included too, as simply trios where one 'parent' is 'NA'; probabilities are only calculated for this parent being unrelated (UU).
 Non-genotyped parents are treated the same as missing parents.